UK weather: London hit by flash flooding amid torrential downpours

 “Don’t drive through floodwater, avoid trying to walk through it and don’t let children or pets play in it,” it said.

-MeteoGroup said there will be variable amounts of cloud and a threat of showers across England and Wales during the evening and overnight, a few could be heavy and thundery on Thursday.
+MeteoGroup said there would be variable amounts of cloud and a threat of showers across England and Wales during the evening and overnight, a few could be heavy and thundery on Thursday.

 Scotland and Northern Ireland will be mainly dry with clear spells.
 Mostly light winds which will be brisk in the far north and far south.